Douglas Laboratories Mycoceutics

 Beta-1, 3-Glucan (from purified yeast) - 15 mg

-Other ingredients: Gelatin (capsule), water, magnesium stearate and silica.
+Other ingredients: Gelatin (capsule), water, sunflower lecithin and silica.

 As a dietary supplement, adults take 2 capsules daily or as directed by your healthcare professional.